David R. Inglis

-David Robert Inglis is a contemporary sociologist and academic.
+David Inglis is a contemporary sociologist and academic.

 Education and career

 Inglis earned a bachelor's degree in sociology from the University of Cambridge and then went on to complete his Master's and PhD in sociology at the University of York.

 He has been a sociology professor at the University of Helsinki since 2017.
 He was previously a sociology professor at the University of Exeter and the University of Aberdeen.

 He was a founding editor of the journal Cultural Sociology, and headed the Finnish Sociological Association, the Westermarck Society, from 2020 through 2022.

 Books

 Inglis is the author or coauthor of books including: